Patricia Johanson: Minimalist art works

 Johanson began making large-scale, Minimal sculpture in 1966 with William Rush, consisting of 200 ft of painted steel tee-beams laid flat in a clearing.
 In 1968 she increased her scale to 1600 ft with Stephen Long (inspired by the 19th century topographical and railway engineer), where 2 ft, painted plywood segments were installed along an abandoned railroad track in Buskirk, New York.
 This was followed by other large-scale Minimalist sculptures sited outdoors.
-Johanson's Minimalst sculptures introduced the idea of artworks that cannot be experienced all at once, still an important value in her work.
+Johanson's Minimalist sculptures introduced the idea of artworks that cannot be experienced all at once, still an important value in her work.

 Cyrus Field (1970–71), while still a large Minimalist sculpture, marks a transition.
-Using marble, cement and redwood slabs in their natural state, she created a maze of lines that lead visitors through a forest to reveal the changing, natural landscape.
-With this piece she began thinking of line as a compositional device to incorporate, rather than displace, nature.
+Using marble, cement, and redwood slabs in their natural state, she created a maze of lines that lead visitors through a forest to reveal the changing, natural landscape.
+With this piece, she began thinking of line as a compositional device to incorporate, rather than displace, nature.
 She also invented a way to mediate between human scale and the vastness of nature.

 The House and Garden Commission (1969)

 In 1969, House & Garden (magazine) invited Johanson to design a garden.
-While this was never built, the commission prompted an outpouring of visionary ideas—150 small sketches—which she has continued to draw upon over the years.
+While this was never built, the commission prompted an outpouring of visionary ideas—150 small sketches—which she continued to draw upon over the years.
 The drawings, accompanied by essays and explanatory notes, were a departure from traditional garden designs and also a rejection of the formalist orientation of the 1960s art world.
 Instead of art-for-art's sake, her garden designs embodied meaningfulness and functionality.

-Johanson's move from making objects to working with the natural world—at first in drawings and later in actual commissions—has parallels (as well as differences) with the emergence of Earthworks by artists in her circle of friends, such as Robert Smithson and Nancy Holt.
+Johanson's move from making objects to working with the natural world—first in drawings and later in actual commissions—has parallels as well as differences with the emergence of Earthworks by artists in her circle of friends, such as Robert Smithson and Nancy Holt.
 The similarity is working large-scale with the land itself.
 A difference is that many of Johanson's designs were meant to serve practical functions, such as flood control, habitat for local wildlife, and green roofs that absorb rainwater.
 Johanson also designed for urban, rather than remote locations.
 Another difference is that most of her designs are dominated by a simple, large image of a plant or animal.